 The Kellers: Zach and Jane, Miah, Avery, Tov

-Zach and Jane Keller serve in the Philippines with New Tribes Mission, which works principally with unreached people groups.
-They have been supported by Scenic Park Bible Church beginning with the current year, 2009.
-They were recommended for support by Rob Kendall, who has known Zach’s parents for most of forty years.
+Zach and Jane Keller have served in the Philippines with New Tribes Mission, which works principally with unreached people groups.
+They have been supported by Scenic Park Bible Church beginning in 2009.
+The Kellers have returned to Alaska and are preparing to end their New Tribes Mission service on September 30 of this year, 2020.
+They have expressed their appreciation for SPBC's years of support.

 Zach and Jane both grew up in Alaska.
 They met and started dating in high school and got married after they attended separate colleges for a year.
 After they were married in 1998, they began pursuing their dream of serving with mission aviation by moving to Michigan, where Zach enrolled at the School of Missionary Aviation Technology (SMAT) in order to get his A&P mechanic’s license.
 After one year in Michigan they moved back to Alaska and Zach started working as a mechanic.
 While working as a mechanic, he also chipped away at his flight ratings, flying as often as he could, whenever he could afford it.